Welcome Message for Incoming 6th Graders

 Directions on how to register for courses through the online program:

-Current Pyle Students (Rising 7th & 8th grade online
+Current Pyle Students (Online Registration is February 8-23 for Rising 7th & 8th graders)

-School Year 2017-2018 Parent Articulation Night Presentations- See the presentations with information on course offerings for each grade.
+Parent Articulation Night Presentations & Elective and WL course options be grade- See the presentations with information on course offerings for each grade.

 6th Grade Articulation Presentation - Elective and WL Course for 6th Grade